Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 ___

-***Major Anthony “Abbott” Costello***
+***Major Anthony "Abbott" Costello***

 The pyramid was a strange construction.
-Parts of it were thickly reinforced bunkers, and it was one of these that the infiltration team had broken into and claimed, and which now served as their “array room.”
+Parts of it were thickly reinforced bunkers, and it was one of these that the infiltration team had broken into and claimed, and which now served as their "array room."
 There were other bunkers scattered here and there, but most of it was, well, just a building.
 Light walls, light floors, good enough for normal use but not intended to stand up to any serious assault.

 The Brood that dropped in from above inside their armored drop shells *ignored* the walls and ceilings.
 One second, Costello’s command center was secure, and men were hustling out of the arrays for the longish jog to the exit…